Alkszo/immo_eliza_analysis/README.md

     * Launch the notebooks in JupyterLab or your preferred environment.
     * Execute cells sequentially and review visualizations and findings.

+## Contributor Notebooks
+The folder `/notebooks` contains one notebook each, showcasing of each contributor.
+These notebooks are only meant to demonstrate the data exploration, analysis and experimentation process.

+For the final results, please refer to the file `data-analysis.ipynb`.

 ## Contributors
  * Aleksander Szostakowski
   * Celina Bolanos
   * Miriam Stoehr

 ## Timeline